hyungccho/backbone_material/projects/w7d5-trello-clone.md

 * On your index page, give every board a link to its show page.
 * Make the board show page.
 Add a Backbone route to it.
 For the moment, just have a board's show page contain the name of the board and a list of its lists.
 You can just display a list's name, given that at the moment it has no other content.
-  * Remember to display the lists in order of their rank.
-You might want to overwrite the `comparator` method of the `lists` collection.
+  * Remember to display the lists in order of their rank. **NB** that if you are using the CompositeView pattern, your views may not be appearing in the order dictated by your collection's `comparator` method.
+This is because the member subviews are added immediately after fetching (before they can be sorted).
+There are ways around this--think about ways to "massage" the data before it is sent out by the server.
 * When the user creates a board, it should redirect them to the board's show page.
 You can use `Backbone.history.navigate()` or the router's `navigate` method for this.